Boost your understanding of California Penal Code Section 29800: Felon in Possession of a Firearm right here.

 The U.S. Constitution grants citizens the right to keep and bear arms.
-However, this right does not apply to everyone living in the U.S. The state of California, for example, can revoke this right if an individual is convicted of certain criminal acts.
+However, this right only applies to some living in the U.S. The state of California, for example, can revoke this right if an individual is convicted of certain criminal acts under California Penal Code Section 29800: Felon in Possession of a Firearm.

 California Penal Code Section 29800: Felon in Possession of a Firearm is used to prosecute individuals who acquire firearms after their gun rights are revoked.
+Under this penal code, certain felons are not allowed to own, possess, or control a firearm; they are also not allowed to purchase or even receive one.
 You can learn more about this charge, the impact of a conviction, and some legal defenses with the Simmrin Law Group.

 Defining California’s Felon in Possession of a Firearm Law